rohitvish30/Web-Development-Projects/README.md

 # Web-Development-Projects
-This repository includes the web development projects
+This folder includes all the web development projects from static to responsive, and many more on way.